-For this workout program the focus will be gaining muscle mass and the concept we will employ to do that is hypertrophy.
-This is literally defined as the increase of size of a muscle or organ and is done by adapting to a volume stimulus.
-For the context of this article we will discuss it in terms of weights and volume used for the exercise.
-For the movements that require weight we will be working with 60%-75% of your one rep max (1RM) and completing 6-12 reps for three sets.
-Don’t know your one rep max?
-Chose a weight that you can do with solid form for 10 reps
+For this laser sailing fitness program, the focus will be gaining muscle mass and the concept we will employ to do that is hypertrophy.
+This is literally defined as the increase of the size of a muscle or organ and is done by adapting to a volume stimulus.
+For the context of this article, we will discuss it in terms of weights and volume used for the exercise.
+For the movements that require weight we will be working with 60%-75% of your one-rep max (1RM) and completing 6-12 reps for three sets.
+Don’t know your one-rep max?
+Chose a weight that you can do with the solid form for 10 reps

 The workouts will be separated into two days, workout A- Push days, and workout B, pull days

-Back extension – 3 sets x 10-20 reps, Brace core and keep neutral spine, this is to strengthen lower back but should be felt primarily through glutes.
-When 20 reps becomes to easy hold weight to increase difficulty
+Back extension – 3 sets x 10-20 reps, Brace core and keep a neutral spine, this is to strengthen lower back but should be felt primarily through glutes.
+When 20 reps become to easy hold weight to increase the difficulty

 Deadlift – 3 sets x 10 reps @ 60%-75% of 1RM, Neutral spine, braced core and focus on pulling with glutes